epispot/epiblog/_posts/2021-02-05-celebrating-100-commits.md

 conda ❌ | tutorials 🟡  | interactive plots ❌

 Every time a new release was published, the status of one of these goals would be changed.
 While seemingly simple, this was revolutionary.
-Notice that each column has an equal number of rows--that's not a coincidence, it's determined by design.
+Notice that each column has an equal number of rows--that's not a coincidence, it's a design choice.
 Epispot engineers would work on each part of the package equally, guaranteeing that epispot always improved where it was weakest.
 <br>
 Armed with a new tool, epispot engineers were proud to announce the unveiling of `epispot v1.0.0`, or as it is more commonly known: Herd Immunity.
-This release.
-Changed.
-Everything.
+This release changed _everything_.

 ## Commit 100: The Modern Era